Kainsaz meteorite

-Fifteen pieces of the Kainsaz meteorite were seen to fall near Kainsaz, Muslyumovo, Tatarstan on September 13, 1937.
+Fifteen pieces of the Kainsaz meteorite were seen to fall near Kainsaz, Muslyumovo, Tatarstan in the Russian SFSR on September 13, 1937.
 The largest weighed 102.5 kg, the total weight was ~200 kg.
 As of January 2013 pieces were on sale for ~US$100/g.
 Kainsaz is the only observed fall in Tatarstan.

 History

 A fireball was observed which left a dust train and broke into fragments during flight in a series of detonations that were heard up to 130 km away.
 The strewn field of 40 × 7 km was oriented SE-NW with the largest stone falling at the NW end, the smallest (the size of a nut) near the village of Kosteevo at the SE end.

 Mineralogy

 Most of the chondrules (90 %) are either droplet (39 %) or lithic (61 %).
 The remaining 10 % are barred olivine, radial pyroxene, cryptocrystalline, glassy, sulfide-metal, micro-poikilitic and complex chondrules.

 Classification

 Kainsaz is classified as a CO3.2.
 This stands for CO group, petrologic type = 3, and subtype = 2.
 The group is part of the CM-CO clan and a member of the carbonaceous chondrites.